The Jordan algebra of complex symmetric operators: Jordan ideals of

 \begin{proof} Choose an operator $T\in\SCP$.
 Then $T\in\BPH$ and there exist finite-rank operators $\{F_n\}\subset\BH$ such that $\|T-F_n\|_p\rightarrow0$.
 For each $n\geq 1$, note that $\frac{1}{2}(F_n+CF_n^*C)$ is of finite rank lying in $\SC$ and

 Thus $T$ can be approximated in $p$-norm $\|\cdot\|_p$ by finite-rank operators in $\SC$. \end{proof}

 It is found in \cite{ZhuOAM2017} that $\SC$ has a topological complement.
-In fact, the set of skew symmetric operators relative to $C$ is a topological complement of $\SC$; that is, $\SC+\SSC=\BH$ and $\SC\cap\SSC=\{0\}$.
+In fact, the set of skew-symmetric operators relative to $C$ is a topological complement of $\SC$; that is, $\SC+\SSC=\BH$ and $\SC\cap\SSC=\{0\}$. $\SSC$ is just the symplectic type Cartan factor (see \cite{ChuCH}).
 It was shown in \cite{ZhuOAM2017} that $\SSC$ is Roberts orthogonal to $\SC$.
 Recall that two operators $A,B\in\BH$ are said to be {\it Roberts orthogonal}, if $\|A-\lambda B\|= \|A+\lambda B\|$ for all complex numbers $\lambda$.